TommasoTarchi/DualMemoryManager/README.md

 ## Usage

-The library works with so called "dual arrays", i.e. data structures containing host and device pointers of the array, in addition to the number of elements, the size in bytes and the label used by the memory manager to track the array.
+The library works with so called *dual arrays*, i.e. data structures containing host and device pointers of the array, in addition to the number of elements, the size in bytes and the label used by the memory manager to track the array.